measurement-kit/measurement-kit/README.md

 If libevent is not found, the build system will configure and compile the built-in libevent (`src/ext/libevent`).
 To force `./configure` to use the libevent at `DIR`, consider using the `--with-libevent=DIR` option.
-For example, if libevent is installed below `/opt/local`, run:
+To force `./configure` to use the bult-in libevent, specify `--with-libevent=builtin`.
+For example, if you want to force `./configure` to use the libevent installed at `/opt/local`, run:

     ./configure --with-libevent=/opt/local